Current as of: February 4, 2025 - 22:06

 Airport: Keflavik Airport (KEF)

-We use FlyBus so you have full flexibility to choose the flight times that work best for you.
-This also means we avoid adding to the road traffic and CO2 emissions by having a private bus meet our groups.
-It is the most cost effective and responsible way to transfer from Keflavik airport to Reykjavik.
+We use Flybus so you have full flexibility to choose the flight times that work best for you.
+This also means we avoid adding to the road traffic and carbon emissions by having a private bus meet our groups.
+It is the most cost effective and responsible way to transfer from Keflavik Airport to Reykjavik.
 If you prefer to be met by a taxi, this can be arranged at an additional cost.
-Contact your sales representative for more details.
+Contact your sales representative for more detail

 Full joining instructions including local emergency numbers will be sent to you as part of our Final Joining Instructions.
 If you do not receive these at least a week before departure, or require them earlier please contact our office or your travel agent.